Sport in Leeds: Swimming

 Primarily based at the John Charles Aquatic Center in Leeds, East Leeds Swimming club which is often referred to as the "Northern Powerhouse" of British Masters swimming is one of the premier swimming clubs in the country.

 Originating as a local feeder club into the City of Leeds swimming club programme the club has grown into an independent and highly successful individual entity that specializes in Senior and Masters swimming.
 East Leeds Swimming club provides a training environment for many Leeds swimmers looking to train for pool, open water and triathlon events.

 Currently the ranks of the club boast multiple British, European, Commonwealth and World Champions as well as record holders at each level also.

 In recent years the senior section of the club has begun to punch above its weight on the National Championship stage, most recently culminating in multiple relay medals at the 2019 Swim England Winter Championships.

 Athletics

 Leeds City AC is amongst the biggest and most successful athletics clubs in the Northern England and has had the most successful men's harriers section in the country in the 21st century.
 Since the turn of the millennium the team has never been out of the top 4 in the National Cross Country Championships, winning in 2003 and 2006.
 In 2006 the team achieved the 'Grand Slam' of wins - Yorkshire, North of England and English National Champions.

+Climbing

+Leeds has a well-established climbing and mountaineering scene.
+The Yorkshire Ramblers’ Club, England’s second oldest mountaineering club, was founded in Headingley in 1892, and the city is also home to Leeds Mountaineering Club, as well as climbing clubs at the University of Leeds and Leeds Beckett University.

+The UK’s first artificial climbing wall for training and developing technique was established at the University of Leeds in 1964.
+More recently, Leeds has hosted the BMC’s British Bouldering Championships, and the Youth Climbing Series Grand Final.
+Team GB climbers Hamish McArthur and Molly Thompson-Smith are trained by Mark Glennie and Ellie Glennie at Precision Climbing in the city.